Actively Recruiting

 - Currently pregnant, breastfeeding, trying to get pregnant, or within 6 months postpartum

-- High or risky intake of alcohol or caffeine
+- High-risk or high intake of alcohol or caffeine

-- Use of tobacco or nicotine in past month
+- Use of tobacco or nicotine in the past month

-- Use of THC cannabis within past week
+- Use of THC cannabis within the past week

-- Unwillingness to abstain from THC, tobacco, or nicotine during study (~22 days)
+- Unwillingness to abstain from THC, tobacco, or nicotine during the main study period (~22 days)

-- Inability to complete a random questionnaire within 90 minutes
+- Inability to complete a random report within 90 minutes

 AI-Screening